deepinv/deepinv/docs/source/user_guide/reconstruction/optimization.rst

 where :math:`\operatorname{prox}_{\lambda \regname}` is the proximity operator of the regularization term, :math:`\gamma` is the step size of the algorithm, and :math:`\nabla \datafidname` is the gradient of the data-fidelity term.

+By default, algorithms are initialized with the adjoint :math:`A^{\top}y` when the adjoint is defined, and with the observation `y` if the adjoint is not defined.

 The following example illustrates the implementation of the PGD algorithm with DeepInverse to solve the :math:`\ell_1`-regularized least squares problem.